Constantinos Stivaros, Audit Chief

 Contract and Invoice Audits

 This form requires submittal of certain levels of prime financial background information based upon the estimated cost of the proposed contract.
-The form also requires information about the consultants’ accounting systems, their ability to track project and labor costs, and information on the employees to be assigned to the contract.
+The form also requires information about the consultants’ accounting systems, their ability to track project and labor costs, and information related to the financial organization of the company.

 Major Audit Section Functions: